Station: [11] Dan Graham, Greek Cross Labyrinth, 2001

 Two-way mirror-glass, stainless steel frame, stainless steel perforated sheets

-Loan Michael and Eleonore Stoffel Foundation
+On loan from Michael and Eleonore Stoffel Stiftung

 © Stiftung Skulpturenpark Köln, Photo: Axel Schneider, Frankfurt am Main